 Unless we are arguing over our child’s safety, education and health…it’s probably not important enough to win the fight or try to force our children to obey.
 They might be young and small but they are individuals with their own spirit and desires.
 I have seen too many moms stress over various things in general that in reality are more about pleasing and impressing others than about what they really want.
 Most of the time we don’t even realize it and are making ourselves sick over it.

-Stop making yourself sick and instead celebrate your spirited and strong willed child.
+Stop making yourself sick and instead celebrate your spirited and strong willed child and let your kid wear whatever they want.
 At the least, remember: This too shall pass and high water pants are now in.